 Again choose Microsoft Azure and provide a name that you can choose anything for your own reference, then you need to provide the storage account name, the new container name, and the storage account access key.
 Once you enter all the details, click Save.

 Next, I will create a new folder in Files.com.
 In this example, I will name it ‘Sync Files.com to Az Container‘.
 Click on the newly created folder and then go to Folder settings.
 And this time select Sync to/from remote server from the drop-down menu list, then click Add new remote server sync as shown in the figure below.

 Next, select the sync target remote server which is the new Azure storage container.
 Then, select the sync direction.
 In this example, I will push items that are uploaded to this folder to the storage container in Azure, and I will delete the source file from this Files.com after the files are synced to Azure.
 Again if you have a specific subfolder under the Azure storage container that you want to sync, you could add it under the Remote path.
 In this example, I will sync to the root container.
 Click Save.

-They are not showing up in Files.com because this is sync in one direction and it’s only pushing files to my container.
+They are not showing up in Files.com because this is synced in one direction and it’s only pushing files to my Azure container.

 As you can see, the file is no longer available on the source (Files.com), so this sync will now push files from the folder to the remote server and remove them after they are transferred.

 In this article, I showed you how to leverage the Files.com solution to deploy a remote server mount and remote server sync, so you can deploy a secure FTP service and then integrate with Microsoft Azure storage where you can mount an existing container or sync your files to/from Azure storage.
 Remote Server Mount is a great deployment option since it has the benefit of being real-time (by mounting the Azure blob storage) and then you avoid paying more to have your files stored in two places.